A Dallas Cowboys football blog

 2. The Cowboys have shown a lot of interest in acquiring wide receivers since the start of the offseason.

-At the first opportunity to improve their roster, the Cowboys began by showing interest in WR Sammy Watkins.
+At the first opportunity to improve their roster, the Cowboys began free agency by showing interest in WR Sammy Watkins.
 When Watkins signed a three-year deal in Kansas City worth almost $26.5 million guaranteed, the Cowboys regressed to their usual FA approach.

 This is to say that Stephen Jones and the Cowboys stepped away from the market of top-tier free agents, waiting patiently again to fill out the roster with less expensive talent.
 The team was able to add two new wide receivers through free agency though, signing both Deonte Thompson and Allen Hurns.